 Being honest about your campaigns

-Unfortunately sometimes no matter how much you optimise a campaign, it just doesn’t yield the results a client wants.
+Unfortunately sometimes no matter how much you optimize a campaign, it just doesn’t yield the results a client wants.
 And when this happens, it’s important to be honest with your client rather than keep pushing it and spending their money.
-By having the honest conversation, you have the opportunity to increase trust and to pitch alternative channels or campaigns.
+By having an honest conversation, you have the opportunity to increase trust and to pitch alternative channels or campaigns.
 Remember, having access to report dashboards through a data analytics platform will help you justify the decisions as the data will be clearly laid out showing you the bigger picture.